Computational Learning Theory

 - If the target concept is not in the hypothesis space, the learning scenario is called “agnostic,” and the formula for the sample bound must be calculated differently.
 Generally speaking, in this scenario, more samples are required.

-- If the size of the hypothesis space, $|H|$, is infinite, then the formula for the sample bound breaks down.
+, is infinite, then the formula for the sample bound breaks down.
 This scenario will be discussed in a separate lecture.

 These notes are continued in my notes on VC Dimensions.